Sam Nunberg on Mueller, His Media Spree, and His Message for Trump

 Did you start talking to him more after August 2015?

 No, I didn’t!
 He listened to me more after I left because he started reviewing the stuff I gave him.
 And when I go in there to a questioning and I can tell that Lewandowski was talking shit about Roger and me?
 Okay, fine, let’s do it!
 You know what Mr. President?
 Let’s do it.
 You love Corey?
 Let’s do it.
 And, you know, Trump will have a bigger problem with me than he will with Roger, because Roger lets him off the hook.
 Roger and I have a big disagreement, as I said on TV.
 The disagreement is Roger blames Corey for everything.
 My issue is Trump let Corey do everything to us.
-And Corey’s a scumbag low life, by the way, who’s a thief.
+And Corey’s a scumbag lowlife, by the way, who’s a thief.

 [Stone disputed Nunberg’s assessment.
 “I resigned.
 It was my decision.
 I was far more effective on Trump’s behalf outside the campaign.
-Perhaps you’ve heard of the “Stop the Steal ” effort or Danney Williams … or The Clintons’ War on Women?” he told New York.
-“I have no animus towards the President but none of these things would have been possible if I had remained in the confines of the campaign.”]
+Perhaps you’ve heard of the “Stop the Steal” effort or Danney Williams … or The Clintons’ War on Women?” he told New York.
+“I have no animus towards the president but none of these things would have been possible if I had remained in the confines of the campaign.”]

 When was the last time that you talked to Trump?